PF2e Hazard XP Calculator

 PF2e Hazard XP Rules - How It Works

 In Pathfinder 2e, hazards contribute XP to encounter budgets just like creatures.
 A simple hazard (a single triggered trap) grants XP equal to a creature of the same level.
-A complex hazard - one that has a full initiative and acts each round - grants XP equal to a creature four levels higher than its listed level.
+A complex hazard (one with a full initiative that acts each round) grants XP equal to a creature four levels higher than its listed level.

 Use the hazard encounter builder for mixed encounters with both monsters and environmental dangers.
 For a dungeon room with a pit trap (simple hazard, party level) and two guards (level -1 each), the total XP budget correctly sums all three entries.
 The tool automatically applies party size adjustments.